AND HEARTS SEMICOLON

 He waited a good minute before he turned around and started heading for the bus.

 End Notes: First, can I just seriously thank you all for all of the reviews?
-You guys are so awesome. *andheartssemicolon*
+You guys are so, so awesome.

 Now I'd like to address a few things about this chapter and the fic in general.
 I based Penelope's body image issues on what I've gleaned from her character by watching Criminal Minds, and a tiny bit from my own head, as well.
 That said, I hope the pool incident earlier didn't come across as too out of character for her.
 To justify it, I feel that Penelope's high esteem is predominantly derived from her intelligence, techie abilities, and chic sense of fashion.
 Even if she hides it pretty well, I'm sure she's still pretty self-conscious about her body, especially when a lot of it is on display (such as when she's in swimwear).
-I know that I (as a chubby girl) can feel just fine when I'm fully clothed in pretty outfits, but put me in a bathing suit and into an area surrounded by thin girls and hot guys (especially one I might like) and my self-esteem plummets.
+I know that I (as a chubby girl) can feel just fine when I'm fully clothed in pretty outfits, but put me in a bathing suit (especially in front of a guy I might like) and my self-esteem plummets.
 I'd LOVE to hear how you felt about the pool scene, and whether or not it was too OOC on both Derek and Penelope's part.

-Anyway, I really hope you enjoyed this chapter and I look forward to seeing what you guys thought about it.
-Chapter 3 will need a lot more re-writing done, but I'm hoping to have it up sometime next week.
-'Til next time.
+Anyway, I really hope you enjoyed this chapter and I look forward to 'hearing' what you guys thought about it.